 Anytime I get to wear a hard hat or safety vest, I know it’s going to be a fun day.
-This is my friend Wendy R., who is the General Manager of Operations at APM shipping terminal in Mobile, AL. Her job always sounded interesting, so one day I asked about it, and she kindly agreed to take me, along with my son Joseph, on a field trip.
-Homeschool is full of benefits like this, and I can’t believe he’s a senior, so I’m trying to pack in lots of cool things before he leaves next year.
+This is my friend Wendy R., who is the General Manager of Operations at APM shipping terminal in Mobile, AL. Her job always sounded fascinating, so when I asked her about it, she kindly offered to give me and my son Joseph a tour.
+Homeschool field trips are awesome!
+I can’t believe my "baby" son is a senior, so I’m trying to pack in plenty of cool activities before he leaves next year.
 I think this tour scored big cool points with him!

 Living in this area, we see the terminal from a distance, and know it’s there, but most of us have never seen exactly how it operates.
 Wendy was the right one to show us around, because she’s so incredibly knowledgable about every single detail of the operation.
 She was quoting facts, figures, weights, times, distances and so-forth so fast, I couldn’t write it all down.
 Every truck driver or tractor operator we passed waved to Wendy, and she knew them all by name.
 In a nutshell, APM moves a huge amount of cargo into the port and ships out an equally huge amount.

 With the addition of a large Wal-Mart hub coming to Mobile soon (and have you heard about Amazon as well?), Wendy knows she and her crew will be even busier.
 The train runs beside APM making loading rail freight part of the overall operation.
 Air freight is sent out through the Mobile Regional Airport.